iotaledger/goshimmer/docs/implementation_design/object_storage.md

 ```
 For the function parameter we should provide:
 - `objPrefix` - mentioned before, we provide the object specific prefix.
-- `FromObjectStorage` function, a `StorableObject` factory that receives a key and the serialized data of the object and returns an empty `StorableObject` with just key set.
+- `FromObjectStorage` - a function that allows the dynamic creation of different object types depending on the stored data.
 - `optionalOptions` -  an optional parameter provided in the form of options array `[]objectstorage.Option`.
 All possible options are defined in `objectstorage.Options`.
 If we do not specify them during creation, the default values will be used, such as enabled persistence or setting cache time to 0.

 ### StorableObject